materialdigital/pmd-server/docs/pages/core/reverse_proxy.md

 ### Requirements

-Make sure You've checked out the repository as detailed in [PMD-S Core Components](PMD-core-components.md)
+Make sure You've cloned the repository as detailed in [PMD-S Core Components](PMD-core-components.md)

 The core setup provides various compose file templates for the reverse Proxy.
 Choose the one that best matches your needs:
 * I. Simple reverse proxy&mdash;no SSL (test environments)